ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 3. Side-channel attacks are mitigated through constant-time operations
 4. Error handling does not leak sensitive information

+## Key Management Considerations

+This specification focuses on the cryptographic transformations and does not mandate specific key management practices.
+However, implementers MUST ensure:

+1. Keys are generated using cryptographically secure random number generators (see {{!RFC4086}})
+2. Keys are stored securely and access-controlled appropriately for the deployment environment
+3. Key rotation policies are established based on usage volume and security requirements
+4. Key compromise procedures are defined and tested

+For high-volume deployments processing billions of IP addresses, regular key rotation (e.g., monthly or quarterly) is RECOMMENDED to stay well within the security bounds discussed in this document.

 # Implementation Status

-_This note is to be removed before publishing as an RFC._
+*This section is to be removed before publishing as an RFC.*

+This section records the status of known implementations of the protocol defined by this specification at the time of posting of this Internet-Draft, and is based on a proposal described in {{!RFC7942}}.
+The description of implementations in this section is intended to assist the Independent Submissions Editor in judging whether the specification is suitable for publication.

+Please note that the listing of any individual implementation here does not imply endorsement.
+Furthermore, no effort has been spent to verify the information presented here that was supplied by contributors.
+This is not intended as, and must not be construed to be, a catalog of available implementations or their features.

-Multiple implementations of the schemes described in this document have been developed and verified for interoperability.
-A comprehensive list of known implementations and integrations can be found at https://github.com/ipcrypt-std/draft-denis-ipcrypt, which includes reference implementations closely aligned with the pseudocode provided in this document.
+Multiple interoperable implementations of the schemes described in this document have been developed:

+- C implementation
+- D implementation
+- Go implementation
+- Java implementation (maven package)
+- JavaScript/TypeScript implementation (npm package)
+- PHP implementation (Composer package)
+- Python reference implementation
+- Rust implementation (cargo package)
+- Zig implementation
+- Dart implementation (pub.dev package)

+A comprehensive list of implementations and their test results can be found at: https://ipcrypt-std.github.io/implementations/

+All implementations pass the common test vectors specified in this document, demonstrating interoperability across programming languages.

 # IANA Considerations